Correlation clustering: Formal Definitions

 This formulation is also known as the clique partitioning problem.

 It can be shown that all four problems that are formulated above are equivalent.

 This means that a clustering that is optimal with respect to any of the four objectives is optimal for all of the four objectives.

 Algorithms

+If the graph admits a clustering with zero disagreements, then deleting all negative edges and computing the connected components of the remaining graph yields an optimal clustering.
+A necessary and sufficient condition for the existence of such a clustering was given by Davis: no cycle in the graph may contain exactly one negative edge.

 Bansal et al. discuss the NP-completeness proof and also present both a constant factor approximation algorithm and polynomial-time approximation scheme to find the clusters in this setting.
 Ailon et al. propose a randomized 3-approximation algorithm for the same problem.